Ineos says most at UK Grangemouth plant agree to terms

-LONDON Almost the entire workforce at Ineos's Grangemouth refinery and petrochemical plant in Scotland have signed up to the company's new pension plan and accepted new terms and conditions, operator Ineos INEOSG.UL said on Friday.
+LONDON Dec 20 Almost the entire workforce at Ineos's Grangemouth refinery and petrochemical plant in Scotland have signed up to the company's new pension plan and accepted new terms and conditions, operator Ineos said on Friday.

 The acceptance of the deal comes after a drawn out and bitter dispute between operator Ineos and the Unite union over the dismissal of a union representative.